memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 $2 = 0xe
 ```

-The active exception is 0xe, PendSV -- just like we saw in the first example.
+The active exception is 0xe, PendSV -- just like we saw in the [first example](#pendsv-example).
 We see the `RETTOBASE` bit is
 clear meaning another exception is active (NVIC Interrupt 0).
-We can also check this by looking at the `NVIC_IABR` registers and confirming bit 1 is set:
+We can also check this by looking at
+the `NVIC_IABR` registers described [above](#iabr-register) and confirming bit 1 is set:

 ```
 (gdb) p/x *(uint32_t[16] *)0xE000E300